Pushpavel/myLogs/README.md

 ### Overview
 - Log is considered as the primary entity in our system.
 - Our system can have any number of category types that have any number of categories whose sematics are upto the user.
-- Tag is a simple short text whose semantics is upto the user. (more on that later)
+- Tag is a simple short text whose semantics is upto the user.
-- Category (_not category type_) is a tag prefixed with a special characters.
+- Category (_not category type_) is a tag prefixed with special characters.
 The special character prefix is considered as a unique identifier of a category type.
 - Each log could be associated with any number of tags with the exception of exactly one category tag per category type.
 - Log can also be not associated with any category tag.
 ### Features
 - User could filter by tags and time.
 - Each tag is colored, also uniquely as much as possible.

+## Architecture
+### Components
+- MySQL server
+- Svelte web app

+### Client Modules
+- resource module (app constants)
+- data abstraction module (sql abstraction) - can be moved to a middleware
+- static-paging module
+- app module (ui)
+- core module (app services)